 TikTok celebrated reaching 150M US users in 2023, representing just 15% of their ~1B users worldwide.
 The majority of TikTok Users in the US are between 18 and 34 years old, but the overarching audience is not without variety.

-While the highest number of TikTok users fall within a decidedly younger age range than many other popular social platforms, the overarching audience is not without variety.
-Users are still spread across a wide range of age, location, and gender boundaries, with each individual user having their own preference for what type of video content they are most interested in seeing.
+TikTok users span a wide range of ages and locations, with each individual user having their own preference for what type of video content they are most interested in seeing.
 As for determining what content to show which users and when?
 That’s where the TikTok algorithm comes into play.

-TikTok has been secretive about its algorithms in the past, which has led to much speculation about the factors that affect how the For You Page (FYP) is populated.
-That changed in June 2020, with TikTok publishing a blog post detailing how the For You Page recommendations are generated.
+TikTok has been secretive about its algorithms in the past, which has led to much speculation about the factors that affect how the FYP is populated.
+That changed in June 2020, when TikTok published a blog post detailing how the For You Page recommendations are generated.

 According to TikTok, the For You Page’s algorithms are based on the preferences and activity history of individual users.
 That means no two For You feeds are going to be exactly the same, due to the sheer number of factors and variations involved; as the name implies, these recommendations have been carefully curated for you.

 TikTok also strives to keep the FYP interesting and varied.
 Their recommendation system works to intersperse diverse types of content along with those you already love.
 For example, your For You feed won’t typically show two videos in a row made with the same sound or by the same Creator.
 That said, you will see content from Creators and other accounts you aren’t following, allowing you to discover new content that TikTok anticipates you’ll be interested in.